 Create A Budget.
 Then Write It Down.

 This is important.
 Many of us budget in our heads, but don’t take the time to write it down.
 Dig out your notebook — or use our budgeting worksheet.
-Then, follow these steps to set up an effective budget that helps you make the most responsible decisions with your funds.
+Then, follow these steps to set up an effective budget that helps you make responsible decisions with your funds.

 - Determine a timeline for your budget — will you track it by week, month, semester, or year?

 - Separate your expenses into categories like housing, transportation, and entertainment

 - Revisit the document on a regular basis to update and track payments